Options to deactivate your website subscription.

-- Settings > Advanced - Export your site's content if it's still available.
+- Advanced panel - Export your site's content if it's still available.

-- Settings > Billing & account - View or change your card on file, and view your invoices.
+- Billing panel - View or change your card on file, and view your invoices.

-- Settings > Domains - Manage domain subscriptions and connections.
+- Domains panel - Manage domain subscriptions and connections.

-- Settings > Google Workspace - Manage your Google Workspace subscription.
+- Google Workspace panel - Manage your Google Workspace subscription.

-- Settings > Permissions - See which contributors can log in.
+- Permissions panel - Review which contributors can log in.

-- Commerce - View panels about your past sales, including orders, customers, and payments. issue refunds for past sales.
+- Commerce panel - View panels about your past sales, including orders, customers, and payments.
+You may also issue refunds for past sales.

-- Marketing > Email Campaigns - If your Email Campaigns subscription is still active, you can view your Email Campaigns dashboard, draft and send campaigns, and manage your subscription.
+- Email Campaigns panel - If your Email Campaigns subscription is still active, you can view your Email Campaigns dashboard, draft and send campaigns, and manage your subscription.

-- Profiles - You can view all of your customers, mailing list subscribers, members, and donors.
+- Profiles panel - You can view all of your customers, mailing list subscribers, members, and donors.